|Home||Events||Gallery||Programmes||Stanhoppe's Musick||Int'l Guild of Town Pipers||NEEMF||Contact us|

-Ros Southey's PhD thesis, Newcastle University, 2001, citing payments in actor/impresario Tate Wilkinson's accounts.
+Tate Wilkinson's receipt books.
 This was presumably the son of John Midgley, Wait of Leeds, who played with his father at York Assembly Rooms in 1737, or possibly his grandson, performing at Tate Wilkinson's Theatre on Hunslet Lane.
 As with the 1780 Crawshaw above, another probable wait.

 |1788||"the Town Band performed with the band of the 44th Regiment of Foot